 Captured fish will be placed in lidded coolers (preferred), buckets or holding tanks that are fitted with aerators.
 Tanks/buckets should be placed in the shade if possible to prevent increases in water temperature.
-Desert pupfish numbers and lengths will be measured.
-If conditions are stressful (i.e., very high temperatures), biologists may discontinue length measurements, especially for the more vulnerable juvenile pupfish.
+Desert pupfish will be counted and lengths estimated.
+If conditions are stressful (i.e., very high temperatures), biologists may discontinue length estimates, especially for the more vulnerable juvenile pupfish.